coozywana/StaticDelivr/FAQ.md

 ## Can I donate money/Bitcoin/pie to help you out?

 It's super nice of you to offer, but I don't need any donations at this time.
-RawGit's server costs are minimal, and the lovely people at [StackPath](https://stackpath.com/) provide RawGit's CDN service free of charge.
+StackPaths's server costs are minimal, and the lovely people at [UCDN](https://ucdn.com/) provide UCDN's CDN service free of charge.
 Thank you though!

 ## I have feedback or want to report a problem!
 Who can I contact?